-The main financial assets in this operation account are loans to designated financial institutions that are required to conduct specific businesses promotion operations, businesses restructuring promotion, etc. operations, business reorganization promotion operations, and development and provision, etc. promotion operations.
+The main financial assets in this operation account are loans to designated financial institutions that are required to conduct specific businesses promotion operations, businesses restructuring promotion, etc. operations, business reorganization promotion operations, development and provision, etc. promotion operations, business infrastructure reinforcement promotion operations and introduction promotion operations.
 The associated credit risk consists of risk of losses arising from uncollectable claims due to deterioration in creditworthiness of the designated financial institution.